 As this is my first time using Depop, I had to set up a new account first before I start selling.
 The process was very easy and only took a couple of minutes.

 Since I already have an eBay account, so all good to go there.

 To make sure this is a fair comparison, I have posted the same 5 clothing pieces on both eBay and Depop, with the same pictures, descriptions, free shipping and prices.

-While it was fairly simple to post items on Depop, I followed an instruction just to make sure it’s set up properly.
+While it was fairly simple to post items on Depop, I followed an instruction just to make sure it was set up properly.

 However, the extra work I had to do on Depop was to follow a few items that are similar to mine and a few sellers.
-Also using some relevant hashtags.
+Also, use some relevant hashtags.
 If you are already using Instagram, this is very similar.